 Information Security Risks with Employee-Owned Devices

-Data can be corrupted due to unprotected browsing: Without any company IT control, employee-owned devices do not come with any restrictions or limitations to browse unprotected websites and download malicious apps.
+- Data can be corrupted due to unprotected browsing: Without any company IT control, employee-owned devices do not come with any restrictions or limitations to browse unprotected websites and download malicious apps.
 However, this unhindered freedom might invite the risks posed by cyber-threats and attacks via unsafe websites and virus-laden apps.
-This undoubtedly brings in bigger risk factors wherein corporate data stand chances of corruption, deletion or destruction, resulting in tremendous financial and strategic loss for the company.
-Malware, spyware and ransomware attacks through infected emails, apps, and weblinks can cause irreparable damage to the organization’s brand image.
+This undoubtedly brings in bigger risk factors wherein corporate data stand chances of corruption, deletion, or destruction, resulting in a tremendous financial and strategic loss for the company.
+Malware, spyware, and ransomware attacks through infected emails, apps, and weblinks can cause irreparable damage to the organization’s brand image.

 Corporate-owned devices are a better option to drive information security